tbielawa/bitmath/README.md

 International System of Units (SI) pattern (commonly used to abbreviate base 10 values).
 You may hear these referred to as the "Decimal" or "SI" prefixes.

+Classes ending with lower-case 'b' characters are **bit based**.
+Classes ending with upper-case 'B' characters are **byte based**.
+Class inheritance is shown below in parentheses to make this more apparent:

 - ``Eb(Bit)``
 - ``EB(Byte)``